KageJittai/Cpp_Discord_Game/README.md

 Every Pull Request(PR) must:
 * Compile; (Travis-CI checks this by running the makefile on each PR)
 * Not crash the game;
+* Must add to the game in some way

 # How to Participate
 1. Get a GitHub account.